shreyakantha/hangman-console-game/README.md

 # 🎮 Hangman Game
-A simple console-based Hangman game built in python.
+A simple console-based Hangman game built in **python**.
 The game automaticlly picks a random word from a list of five predefined words.
 The player guesses letters with a limit of six incorrect attempts.
-The program uses basic Python concepts like the random module, loops, conditionals, strings, and lists.
+The program uses basic Python concepts like the `random` module, loops, conditionals, strings, and lists.
 All input and output happens in the terminal without any graphics.

 ## 🎯 Goal
 Build a simple text-based Hangman game in Python where the player guesses a word one letter at a time, with a maximum of six incorrect attempts.